snowyru/snowyru/README.md

 - 👋 Hi, I’m @snowyru
 - 👀 I’m interested in ...
 HNT
 - 🌱 I’m currently learning ...
-MERN stack
+Frontend dev
 - 💞️ I’m looking to collaborate on ... does anyone use delphi?
 - 📫 How to reach me ...
 Discord Snowyru#6404